Skip to next element

 Why does my vape pen taste burnt?

-A burnt taste usually occurs when the wicking material inside the coil is not sufficiently saturated with e-liquid.
-This can happen if you haven't primed a new coil, if you are vaping at a wattage that is too high for the coil's rating, or if the tank is nearly empty.
-To fix this, ensure the tank is full and let a new coil sit for several minutes before use.
+A burnt taste, often called a "dry hit," happens when the wicking material inside the coil is not saturated with e-liquid.
+This can occur if you didn't prime a new coil, if the tank is empty, or if you are vaping at a wattage that is too high for the coil's resistance.
+If a coil is badly burnt, the taste will remain even after refilling, and the coil must be replaced.

 Vapor Authority has recently launched it's partner site NugRepublic.com!